lucienbill/BillyMessageBox/README.md

 Notes:
 - That's right, my thing doesn't require a webserver.
 - The messages are stored in `lib_messages.js`
-- The animations and styles are coded id `style.css`
+- The animations and styles are coded in `style.css`

 ## But, why?
 I occasionally watch Overwatch League's official streams, it's neatly produced.
 Sometimes, some relevant facts are displayed on the screen (here is an [example](https://clips.twitch.tv/DarkTardyWoodpeckerAMPEnergy)).
 I thinks it is very cool, and it inspired me to do this.